-Located in the Morris Library on the Lower Level, the Film and Video Collection collects and maintains audiovisual materials, including over 25,000 programs in DVD, Blu-ray, VHS, and legacy formats.
-The collection is for use primarily in support of classroom teaching, curriculum, and research by University of Delaware faculty, students, and staff.
-The Film and Video Collection provides circulation services as well as viewing facilities to assist patrons in utilizing the audiovisual materials in the Library collection.
-Twenty-three individual and group viewing carrels are located within the Film and Video Collection service area.
-It also provides a film and video scheduling service for University of Delaware faculty, staff, and graduate teaching assistants for use in regularly scheduled University classes and for authorized programmatic functions.
+Located in the Morris Library on the Lower Level, the Film & Video Collection acquires, maintains, and services audiovisual materials in physical and eVideo formats (including over 25,000 programs on DVD, Blu-ray, gaming and legacy formats and 70,000 eVideos) to support a variety of disciplines.
+The Collection is for use primarily in support of teaching and research by University of Delaware faculty and students.
+The Circulation Department provides circulation services for Film & Video Collection items, as well as a scheduling service to facilitate media use in support of University classes and authorized programmatic functions.
+The Student Multimedia Design Center assists patrons in utilizing the audiovisual materials in the Library.
+Twenty-three individual and group viewing carrels and a 49-seat Viewing Room are located within the Film & Video Collection viewing and gaming area.

-The Film and Video Collection purchases newly-acquired titles on DVD (standard or high-definition).
+The Film & Video Collection purchases newly-acquired titles on DVD (standard or high-definition).
 Videotapes will only be purchased if a title is specifically requested for research or class use and not available in DVD format.
-Every effort will be made to purchase a legal DVD copy of any item in the collection on videotape upon request.
-Please allow adequate time for DVD acquisition and contact Film and Video Collection staff with requests well in advance of anticipated use dates.
-If a legal copy cannot be obtained, Film and Video Collection Librarians can assist instructors in finding other suitable materials.
+Every effort will be made to purchase a legal DVD copy of any item in the collection on videotape upon request. eVideo content will be licensed to support online courses as institutional licensing models and the Library budget allow.
+Please allow adequate time for licensing requests and DVD acquisition — contact staff with requests well in advance of anticipated use dates.
+If a legal copy cannot be obtained, staff can assist instructors in finding other suitable materials.